Page title

 After the close of roll but before the ordinary election.
 The day six months following the third ordinary election day since the claim was made.

-If accepted for enrolment, a claimant will always have the opportunity to vote in two ordinary elections before expiry.
+If accepted for enrolment, a claimant can always vote in two ordinary elections before expiry.

-For example, for claims that expire based on the effluxion of time, this means for claims made between the 2021 Ordinary Election Day and the close of roll for the 2023 Ordinary Election expire on 21 April 2026, being two ordinary elections and six months from 21 October 2023.
+For example, for claims that expire based upon this time limitation, this means for claims made between the 2021 Ordinary Election Day and the close of roll for the 2023 Ordinary Election expire on 21 April 2026, being two ordinary elections and six months from 21 October 2023.

 Section 4.33 of the LG Act also provides that where a council is suspended or dismissed and an ordinary election is skipped because of this, it is to be treated as though an ordinary election did take place for the purposes of this section.